top of page

 While we’re eager to support your event, paying fees without sufficient value in return is a financial risk we simply can’t justify.

-The Risk of Paying Food Truck Vendor Fees
+The Financial Risk of Paying Food Truck Vendor Fees

 If sales are lower than expected, we still have to cover employee wages, food costs, and fuel expenses.
 It's too risky for us as food truck owners, and it can be financially detrimental to small businesses like ours.